colaberry/trust-before-intelligence-book/manuscript/12_chapter_11_technology_selection_guide_v1_2 copy.md

 ✅ Layer 7 (Orchestration): LangChain/LangGraph for agents, Prefect for workflows
 ⭐️ **Next:** How to run vendor evaluations — RFPs, POCs, contracts

+**Reading Time Remaining:** ~6 minutes

+**Your Framework Quick Check:** Calculate your total stack cost using Echo's investments as reference.
+Does it fit your budget tier?

 ---